Indigenous » First Nation, Métis, Inuit Initiatives

 Learn more about...

-Patrick Hunter Feather imageThe June 14, 2021 edition of ADSB Family Connect is dedicated to the 215 children who were found in unmarked graves at the former site of the Kamloops Residential School at the end of May, and to the thousands of other First Nations, Métis and Inuit children who died at government and church run residential schools in Canada.
+Patrick Hunter Feather imageTake a moment to review our ADSB Family Connect newsletter, dedicated to the 215 children who were found in unmarked graves at the former site of the Kamloops Residential School at the end of May, and to the thousands of other First Nations, Métis and Inuit children who died at government and church run residential schools in Canada.
 Across Canada many reacted with surprise and sadness after the discovery, and memorials like the shoes at Shingwauk Hall at Algoma University, appeared across the country.
 This is an opportunity to learn more about residential schools and the legacy of residential schools in Canada.

 calls to action child friendly version